ZeYuanDuan/Restaurants/README.md

 - Users can click on restaurants to view detailed information.
 - Users can add new restaurants to the list and update or delete existing ones.
 - Users can search by restaurant name or category.
+- Users can sort restaurants in various orders

 ## Installing